How a Sou-Sou Helped Me Save Money So I Could Start a Business

 Saving has always been a challenge for me.
 While I continuously applied the pay-yourself-first principle to my finances, I struggled to stick to my budget.

-So when I wanted to start a cake-decorating business, I needed another way to pay my startup costs.
+So when I wanted to start a cake-decorating business, I needed another way to cover my startup costs.
 I preferred not to take out a loan because of interest charges.

 What’s a Sou-Sou?